-Package #1 is my preferred meter combination as it is quite sensitive/accurate.
+Package #1 is my preferred EMF meter combination as it is quite sensitive/accurate.
 However, if this is too expensive for you, Package #2 is a good compromise.

 Package #1 (Recommended):

-- Magnetic Fields: Alpha Labs UHS2 3-Axis Gauss Meter ($279)
+- Magnetic Fields: Alpha Lab UHS2 3-Axis Gauss Meter ($323)

-- Electric Fields: Gigahertz Solutions ME 3851A Single Axis ($360)
+- Electric Fields: Gigahertz Solutions ME3830B ($225) **

-- EMI / Dirty Electricity: Alpha Labs Line EMI Meter ($117)
+- EMI / Dirty Electricity: Alpha Labs Line EMI Meter ($130) + AM Radio

-The total price with discount for this accurate EMF meter package is $890, plus shipping from SLT.
-I also recommend an AM radio, which can be found on ebay for about $30.
-You want to get the specific Radio Shack AM Radio Model #12-467 or this AM radio to detect EMI on your home wiring (newer AM radios have noise suppression technology).
+For EMI/Dirty electricity, I recommend an AM radio, which can typically be found on ebay for about $20.
+You want to get the Radio Shack AM Radio Model #12-467 or 12-464 to detect EMI on your home wiring (newer AM radios have noise suppression technology).
 This TECSUN shortwave radio or this Retekess AM/SW radio are also good for detecting EMI.
-Contact me to learn how to do this.
-The following are pictures of the meters with the ideal measurements for your home.
+Contact me to learn how to use the AM radio for EMI purposes.

-[The above photo is the Alpha Labs Line EMI Meter.
+The above photo is the Alpha Labs Line EMI Meter.
 At left is a high EMI reading (homes with solar systems – or that have neighbors with solar systems – can be as high as 2,000 mV).
-At right is an ideal EMI level, which is considered to be excellent power quality.]
+At right is an ideal EMI level, which is considered to be excellent power quality.

 Package #2 (Mid-Range):

-- Microwave Radiation / RF: Safe and Sound ($134)
+- Microwave Radiation / RF: Safe and Sound Classic II ($155)

-- Magnetic & Electric Field Single-Axis Combo Meter: Gigahertz Solutions ME 3830B ($209)
+- Magnetic & Electric Single-Axis Meter: Gigahertz Solutions ME3830B ($225)

-- EMI / Dirty Electricity: Alpha Labs Line EMI Meter ($117)
+- EMI / Dirty Electricity: Alpha Labs Line EMI Meter ($130) + AM Radio

-I also recommend an AM radio, which can typically be found on ebay for about $30.
-You want to get the specific Radio Shack AM Radio model # 12-467 or this AM radio to detect EMI on your home wiring (newer AM radios have noise suppression technology).
+I also recommend an AM radio, which can typically be found on ebay for about $20.
+You want to get the Radio Shack AM Radio Model # 12-467 or 12-464 model to detect EMI on your home wiring (newer AM radios have noise suppression technology).
 This TECSUN shortwave radio and this Retekess AM/SW radio on Amazon also work well for EMI.
 Contact me to learn how to find and eliminate EMI sources with the radio.

 How to Use Your EMF Meters:

-In the following images, you will see how beneficial having such EMF meters can be.
+In the following images, you will see an example of how beneficial having such EMF meters can be.
 The top picture shows the initial EMF readings at a home I recently visited (at my bed).
 These levels are much too high for an electrically sensitive person and unhealthy for the general population.
 RF readings are 1.0 V/m (3,000 µW/m2); Magnetic Fields are 0.70 mG; and Electric Fields are over 18 V/m.
 Line EMI readings were 300 V/m, which is acceptable.